-South Tyneside SAB has implemented this procedural framework to ensure consistency across South Tyneside in the way in which adults are safeguarded from neglect or abuse.
-All organisations involved in safeguarding are asked to adopt this policy and procedures in respect of their relevant roles and functions, but may wish to add local practice guidance, protocols and organisation operation manuals.
-These procedures should also be used in conjunction with partnerships’ and individual organisations’ procedures on related issues such as fraud, disciplinary procedures and health and safety.
+South Tyneside SAB has implemented this procedural framework to ensure consistency across South Tyneside in the way in which adults are safeguarded from abuse and neglect.
+All organisations involved in safeguarding are asked to adopt this policy and procedures in respect of their relevant roles and functions, but may wish to add additional organisation specific practice guidance, protocols and organisation operation manuals.

 2. Principles of Adult Safeguarding